On the Kodaira dimension of the moduli space of hyperelliptic curves with marked points: Introduction

-We emphasize that this part of our work only refers to the coarse moduli space $\Hgn$, the associated stack $\stHgn$ being smooth (see \cite{acg}, p.
-388).
-Our complete proof, however, needs the canonical divisor on $\Hgn$, and here it seemed natural and helpful to compute on the moduli stack $\stHgn$ as an intermediary step.
-Technically, this allows to use universal families which are applicable to stacks or fine moduli spaces, but not to coarse moduli spaces.

 The outline of the paper is as follows.
-In Section 2 we collect notation and preliminaries on $\Hg$ and $\Mgn$.
-In Section 3 we collect first results on $\Hgn$, and in Section 4 we show that its singularities do not impose adjunction conditions, see Theorem \ref{noadcon}.
-In Section 5 we introduce effective divisors on $\Hgn$, following \cite{l}.
-With these preparations, the actual proof of Theorem \ref{t1} in Section 6 becomes short.
+In Section \ref{section preliminaries} we collect notation and preliminaries on $\Hg$ and $\Mgn$.
+In Section \ref{section Hgn} we calculate the canonical divisor of $\Hgn$.
+In Section \ref{section eff} we introduce effective divisors on $\Hgn$, following \cite{l}.
+Finally, in Section \ref{section proof} we prove \ref{t1} by decomposing the canonical divisor $K_{\Hgn}$.